 Of course, in this scenario the militant actions that impact daily life provoke a backlash.
-The aboveground activists are the frontline fighters who can mobilize the popular groundswell needed to prevent fascism.
+The above-ground activists are the frontline fighters who can mobilize the popular groundswell needed to prevent fascism.

 Furthermore, aboveground activists use the disrupted systems as an opportunity to strengthen local communities and parallel institutions.
 When economic turmoil causes unemployment and hyperinflation, people are employed locally for the benefit of their community and the land.

 In this scenario, as national governments increasingly struggle with crises and fail to provide for people, local and directly democratic councils begin to take over administration of basic and emergency services, and people redirect their taxes to those local entities (perhaps as part of a campaign of general noncooperation against those in power).

 Throughout this phase, strategic efforts are made to augment existing stresses on economic and industrial systems caused by peak oil, financial instability, and related factors.
-The resisters think of themselves as pushing on a rickety building that's already starting to lean.
-Indeed, in this scenario many systems disruptions come from within the system itself, rather than from resisters.